cicnavi/dockers/README.md

+# TODO
+* install ssh client on all containers and suggest mount point for ssk keys
+* do not fail if wget can not download certs for markoivancic.from.hr
+* add write rights for /composer cache path
+* move cert download in nginx using script

 # cicnavi Docker Containers

 These are LAMP (Linux, Apache, MySQL, PHP) oriented containers which I use in my day-to-day development work.
-Main purpose is to have development environment available with different versions of PHP available, and also with tools like composer, phpunit, psalm, phpcs...
+Main purpose is to have development environment with different versions of PHP together with tools like composer, phpunit, psalm, phpcs...
+In addition, typical services like databases are also available.

 ## Available containers

-- DAP (Debian Apache PHP), references MySQL
-  - 56.dap.test - PHP v5.6.*
+- DAP (Debian Apache PHP) - follow the PHP version releases and have their names set corresponding the PHP version, for example:
     - 74.dap.test - PHP v7.4.*
-  - 81.dap.test - PHP v8.1.*
+    - 82.dap.test - PHP v8.2.*
+    - ...
     - 08.dap.test - Latest PHP v8.*
-- MySQL
-  - mysql.dap.test - MySQL v5.7.*
-  - mysql8.dap.test - MySQL v8.*
-- OpenLDAP and phpLDAPadmin (pure osixia/openldap, no customizations)
+- Databases, like MySQL, OpenLDAP, Redis...

 ## Run containers
 Clone the repo, for example: